HakimGhlissi/House-Price-Prediction-Using-a-XGBoost-classifier/README.md

 # House Price Prediction Using a XGBoost Classifier
-Built a Linear Regression and XGBoost model to predict house prices from the Boston houses prices dataset XGBoost is a decision-tree-based ensemble Machine Learning algorithm that uses a gradient boosting framework.
+Built a Linear Regression and XGBoost model to predict house prices from the Boston houses prices dataset.

+XGBoost is a decision-tree-based ensemble Machine Learning algorithm that uses a gradient boosting framework.

 In this project, we tried to predict house price in Boston using the Sklearn boston house prices dataset.